-The state of New York does not impose any caps on punitive or economic damages in a medical malpractice case.
+The state of New York does not impose any caps on damages in a medical malpractice case.
 People who believe their providers committed negligence can collect as many damages as a jury or insurance company deems fair based on several factors, including the cost of medical care, loss in life quality, and physical pain and suffering the claimant suffers.

 Medical malpractice may involve high damages arising from expensive medical bills and general damages such as physical pain and suffering, emotional anguish, and loss in life quality.
 If you’ve been a victim of medical malpractice, you could benefit from legal representation and help with the process of filing these types of claims.

 Generally, hiring a Nassau County medical malpractice attorney from our Garden City law office helps for a few reasons:

 The medical malpractice attorneys at Rosenberg & Gluck, L.L.P. have worked broadly within the scope of medical malpractice, handling many different types of claims.
 Whether your injury stemmed from a Nassau County, NY doctor’s failure to diagnose or a nurse’s neglect in monitoring the birth of a child, we can help you with many forms of malpractice.
 Call today for a free consultation with our experienced Nassau County medical malpractice lawyers.